 The club’s official statement indicated that it would hold the bitcoin and that its main goal “is to grow awareness of crypto and Anycoin Direct in Europe.”
 PSV dabbled in crypto in April when it auctioned off an NFT of the 1988 European Cup Final, which it had won against Benfica.
 The 20-second long NFT video clip was sold for 1.27 wrapped ETH (wETH).

 Vitalik Buterin portraits and Major League Baseball NFTs announced

 Following the Non-Fungible Token (NFT) boom, photographer, Matthew Reamer fished out old photographs that he took of Buterin, the co-founder of Ethereum and went on to mint them as NFTs.
 The tokenized pieces of blockchain’s early visual history are now on auction at the NFT marketplace, Foundation.
 The first of the 3 portraits, was auctioned off for 14 ETH while the remaining 2 are still available.

-The photographs were commissioned in 2015 for a profile on the then-21-year-old Buterin by Swiss publication Das Magazin.
+The photographs were commissioned in 2015 for a profile on the then-21-year-old Buterin by the Swiss publication Das Magazin.
 Reamer took Buterin’s picture 4 months after Ethereum’s launch in 2015.

 Other NFT news this week included the headline that Candy Digital will create NFTs for all of the Major League Baseball’s (MLB) 30 teams.
-The MLB has announced the Red Sox ‘Fenway Park’ NFT set will be minted first followed by Yankees, Cubs, Rays, and Nationals.
+The MLB has announced the Red Sox ‘Fenway Park’ NFT set will be minted first followed by the Yankees, Cubs, Rays, and Nationals.

 Get Crypto Betting Weekly in your inbox every Friday!